tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 We need multiple ways to do transcoding to cover all of those contexts.
 Let's make things more concrete:

-## Case 1: Trascode a buffer as fast as possible
+## Case 1: Transcode a buffer as fast as possible

 We care primarily about performance in this use case, so everything is a pointer.
 Also, our wire-communications layer knows nothing about the UTFs, so